belgianguy/Aura.View/index.md

 Using Helpers
 -------------

 Aura View comes with various `Helper` classes to encapsulate common presentation logic.
-These helpers are mapped to the `Template` object through a helper `Container`.
+These helpers are mapped to the `Template` object through a `HelperLocator`.
 We can call a helper in one of two ways:

 - As a method on the `Template` object